 UK Hoops Signee Named McDonald's All-American

-Lexington, KY - Kentucky women's basketball signee Jennifer O'Neill, a 5-6 guard from Saint Michael Academy and Bronx, N.Y., has been selected to play in the prestigious 2010 McDonald's All-American High School Basketball Game on March 31, 2010 in the Value City Arena in Columbus, Ohio.
-The game, which features the top 24 high school players around the country representing teams from the East and West, will be aired on ESPNU at 5:30 p.m.
-EST. O'Neill will play for the East.
+LEXINGTON, Ky. - Kentucky women's basketball signee Bria Goss, a 5-foot-10 guard from Ben Davis High School in Indianapolis has been selected to play in the prestigious 2011 McDonald's All-American High School Basketball Game on March 30, 2011 in the United Center in Chicago.
+The game, which features the top 24 high school players around the country representing teams from the East and West, will be aired on ESPNU at 7:30 p.m.
+EST. Goss will play for the East.

 Goss, Indiana’s leading Miss Basketball candidate, is Kentucky's third player to earn McDonald's All-America honors.
 Current freshman Jennifer O’Neill (Bronx, N.Y.) was the school’s first while freshman Samarie Walker (West Carrollton, Ohio), who transferred from Connecticut in late January, was a teammate of O’Neill’s on the McDonald’s America East squad last season.

 Goss is listed as the nation’s 17th overall player and the No. 4 guard in the country, according to ESPN HoopGurlz.
 She currently averages a team-high 21.9 points and 6.7 rebounds per game while leading Ben Davis High School to an undefeated 20-0 record this season.
 She also leads the team in assists (62) and steals (77).

 As a junior, she averaged 15.9 points, 6.8 rebounds, 4.1 assists and 3.1 steals per game last season and played a major role in her team winning back-to-back state titles.
 The heralded prep star was an All-America honorable mention selection by Sporting News Magazine and was a 2010 third-team Max Preps All-American.